webpropopuli/scrape-puppet-promise/README.md

-# scraped-tutorials
+# scraper thing
-Demo app to get matching content from YouTube and Medium using Node and Puppeteer.

-## Getting Started
- - Run `npm i` (Make sure you have Node installed first)
- - Run `npm start`
- - Visit `localhost:3000` in your browser
+Demo to pull data from 2 sources with puppeteer and promises It's an Express app on :3000 to run it in browser to see results for now